Church of Norway: Governing bodies

 The General Synod of the Church of Norway, which convenes once a year, is the highest representative body of the church.
 It consists of 85 representatives, of whom seven or eight are sent from each of the dioceses.
 Of these, four are lay members appointed by the congregations; one is a lay member appointed by church employees; one is a member appointed by the clergy; and the bishop.
 In addition, one representative from the Sami community in each of the three northernmost dioceses, representatives from the three theological seminaries, representatives from the youth council.
 Other members of the national council are also members of the general synod.

 The national council, the executive body of the synod, is convened five times a year and comprises 15 members, of whom ten are lay members, four are clergy and one is the presiding bishop.
 It prepares matters for decision-making elsewhere and puts those decisions into effect.
 The council also has working and ad hoc groups, addressing issues such as church service, education and youth issues.

 The Council on Ecumenical and International Relations deals with international and ecumenical matters, and the Sami Church Council is responsible for the Church of Norway's work among the country's indigenous Sami people.

 The Bishops' Conference of the Church of Norway convenes three times a year, and consists of the twelve bishops in the church (the 11 diocesan bishops and the Preses).
 It issues opinions on various issues related to church life and theological matters.

 The church also convenes committees and councils both at the national level (such as the Doctrinal Commission (Den norske kirkes lærenemnd), and at diocesan and local levels, addressing specific issues related to education, ecumenical matters, the Sami minority and youth.

 There are 1,600 Church of Norway churches and chapels.
 Parish work is led by a priest and an elected parish council.
 There are more than 1,200 clergy (in 2007, 21% were women ministers) in the Church of Norway.
 The Church of Norway does not own church buildings, which are instead owned by the parish and maintained by the municipality.

 Worship

 The focus of church life is the Sunday High Mass (høymesse) where the Eucharist is celebrated.
 The main service is most commonly celebrated at 11:00 a.m.
-The liturgy is similar to that in use in the Roman Catholic Church.
+The liturgy is similar to that in use in the Catholic Church.
 The language is entirely Norwegian, apart from the Kyrie Eleison, and the singing of hymns accompanied by organ music is central.
 A priest (often with lay assistants) celebrates the service, wearing an alb and stole.
 In addition, a chasuble is worn by the priest during the Eucharist and, increasingly, during the whole service.

 The Church of Norway baptises children, usually infants, and usually as part of ordinary Sunday services.

 This is a summary of the liturgy for High Mass: